fayst26/mkdocs/docs/document/document_download.md

 To download a file, do the following:

-1. Open a document in Google Docs:
+1. Open a document in Google Docs.
 1. Click **File** > **Download**.
 1. Select the required file format.